Coastal Management

 Vegetation surveys have been undertaken at two trial sites proposed for Dune Resilience Works (Stage 1) in Abbey and Broadwater.

-Stage 2 works are planned for 2025, with the location, design and scale to be determined by coastal modelling and lessons learnt from Stage 1 works.
+Stage 2 works are planned for November 2024 – April 2025, with the location of the works determined by coastal modelling and lessons learnt from Stage 1 works.

 Further information on Stage 1 can be found below.